JoeyFerg/buffcut/HELP.md

 ![Picture of Pasting](HelpImages/Pasting.png)

 Simply tap on the text and it will be copied to your clipboard so you can paste it!

-There is a known bug where this overlay opens up the BuffCut&trade; app (which you then have to close in order to resume pasting), but hey, the good news is that this is easily fixed by you, the user.
-Because here at Team Monkey, we trust you enough to let you close an app that keeps opening when you don't want it to.
+SO COOL!

 ## Uninstall